 The Sheraton Wall Centre towers 150 metres above downtown Vancouver.

-The staircase from the lobby to the top floor consists of 739 stairs more than 48 storeys – a daunting climb under any conditions.
+The staircase from the lobby to the top floor consists of 739 stairs over 48 storeys – a daunting climb under any conditions.
+But Michael Esau of the Malakwa Fire Department took it on in full firefighting gear while sucking a dwindling supply of air through a breathing apparatus.

 Esau was one of more than 250 B.C. firefighters who participated in the Climb the Wall fundraiser on Feb.
-23, benefitting the B.C.
-Lung Association.
-He made it up the tower in 13:43, a time he said put him in the middle of the pack of firefighters.
+23, which benefits the British Columbia Lung Association.
+He made it up the tower in 13:43, a time which he says put him in the middle of the pack of firefighters.

-Despite only having less than two weeks to do so, he raised a little over $300 for the lung association.
+Despite only having 10 days to do so, Esau raised a little over $300 for the lung association.